hayesmaker/generator-rizzla/README.md

 ### About

-[Yeoman](http://yeoman.io/) generator for quickly scaffolding [CANVAS](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) based HTML5 games or apps.
+[Yeoman](http://yeoman.io/) generator for quickly rolling [CANVAS](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) based HTML5 games or apps.

 This is designed to be a really simple way of creating a new html5 game project, with the latest tools installed automatically and ready to use.
 Perfect for getting started quickly in game jams, or